Google says it is considering appeal against EU antitrust fine

-BRUSSELS Alphabet's (GOOGL.O) Google said on Tuesday it disagreed with the findings of EU antitrust regulators that it had abused its dominant position and was considering an appeal.
+BRUSSELS (Reuters) - Alphabet's (GOOGL.O) Google said on Tuesday it disagreed with the findings of EU antitrust regulators that it had abused its dominant position and was considering an appeal.

 The Commission fined Google 2.42 billion euros (2.14 billion pounds) after finding that Google had systematically given prominent placement to its own comparison shopping service and demoted those of rivals in search results.